Article updated: November 10, 2021

 Maximize your social reach through employee advocacy

 After you’ve finished your Amplify setup, what’s next?
-To get the most out of Amplify, you’ll want to make sure you have a carefully thought-out plan that meets your business goals, maximizes user advocacy, and provides measurable results.
+To get the most out of Amplify, develop a plan that meets your business goals, increases user advocacy, and delivers results you can track.

 Know your brand goals and social strategy

-Your Amplify content should reflect your marketing and social media goals and initiatives; we recommend reviewing these before creating your Amplify content plan.
-Whether you want to increase brand love and community engagement or improve your customer experience, knowing your goals will shape the content strategy you create to support them.
-Including brand and social goals as part of your plan will also make it easy for you to track your social strategy progress with metrics in Amplify.
+Review your marketing and social media goals and initiatives before developing your Amplify content plan.
+Whether you want to grow your brand, increase engagement with your community or improve your customer experience, knowing your goals will guide the content strategy you create.
+By including brand and social objectives in your plan, you can also track the progress of your social strategy with Amplify metrics.

-It’s also important to know your company’s voice and branding guidelines.
-Amplify will support and drive your existing social media strategy, so knowledge of your brand guidelines will ensure that your posts and those you share are consistent with your brand’s voice.
+It’s also important to know your company’s voice and brand guidelines so that Amplify will support and drive your existing social media strategy.

 Understand your advocates

 Amplify has better adoption when you understand your advocates.
 How do they prefer to communicate online?
 What sort of social content do they respond to and share?
-The more you know about your advocates’ preferences, the more successful you’ll be at building content that they’ll be inspired to share.
-Combine knowledge of your advocates with social marketing initiatives to offer content that’s on-topic, relevant, and consistent with your brand goals.
+The more you know about them, the more successful you’ll be at building content to share.
+Combine knowledge of your advocates with social marketing initiatives to offer content that’s on-topic and consistent with your brand goals.

 The more tactics you use to reach and get to know your advocates, the more engagement you’ll have.
-Consider a mix of both online and offline tactics for different touchpoints.
 Here are some tips to keep in mind:

 - Use a variety of communication methods - Try several ways of interacting with and gathering information from advocates, such as email, text, phone calls, and both remote and in-person meetings.
-This maximizes your reach and helps your advocates feel included, understood, and invested in your mission.
+This maximizes your reach and helps your advocates feel included and invested in your mission.

 - Keep track of platforms advocates are using - What social networks do they use?
 Who is their audience and what are they like?
 Include team members with audiences on different platforms to expand your brand reach.